Material / Atmospheric Tools

 Dash features a wide range of custom materials, from simple PBR setups to complex blend material systems.
 These materials are built to work around specific content libraries, like Fab, Polyhaven and Megascans.
 We plan to make them work with any custom object in the future, too.

-Base Materials
+Base Materials / Edit Material

-After applying your material on the surface.
+After applying your material to the surface.
 You can click on the Edit button in the Dash bar to bring up our Tools Panel and in the Tools panel by opening the Active Tools list (top left corner of the Tools Panel) while having your plane selected you can open Material Edit; Where you can control various aspects of your Material, such as: Hue, Saturation, Brightness, Roughness, Normal and so on.
 In the same Panel we also included some cool advanced effects such as Snow and Rain.
 As illustrated in the video below.

 Blend Materials